 How happy we were to accompany you on a shopping trip.
 You never bought anything for yourself, and your clothes were old.

 How unenthusiastically you shopped; how your eyes were so hopeless, refusing to touch the merchandise, as if you weren’t worthy.

-How Karen and I said “This is nice” over and over, our voices getting higher and higher with each iteration.
+How my sister and I said “This is nice” over and over, our voices getting higher and higher with each iteration.

 How you wouldn’t tell us your size so we could bring dresses to you in the dressing room, as if the number could mean the same thing to us as it did to you.